Job and Internship Search Resources

 - In your opinion, what is the most important contribution that this organization expects from its employees?

-Networking is an importance aspect of the career planning and jobs search process.
-Networking consists of connecting with professionals in a field of interest.
+Networking is an important aspect of the career planning and job search process.
+Networking consists of connecting and engaging with professionals in a field of interest.
 It is a strategic piece in developing as a professional and in learning about opportunities.

 Tips for Networking

-- Be professional and keep the tone of your communication polite, avoiding the use of slang, contractions, or informal greetings such as "hey" or "hi"
+- Be professional and keep the tone of your communication polite, avoiding the use of slang or informal greetings such as "hey" or "hi"

-- Proofread your writing and make sure it is free from spelling or grammatical errors to ensure a positive impression
+- Proofread your writing and make sure it is error-free to make a positive impression

-- Be clear and make sure you are expressing your ideas plainly and that you explicitly state the reason for your communication
+- Be clear in your messaging by expressing your ideas and reason for communication clearly

-- Conduct research before communicating with a professional so that you know who you are talking to and that you can tailor your message to them
+- Conduct research before communicating with a professional so that you know who you are talking to and tailor your message to them

-- Utilize LinkedIn and Handshake to message alumni, employers, and other industry professional
+- Utilize LinkedIn and Handshake to message alumni, employers, and other industry professionals

 An informational interview can provide you with the opportunity to: